 Way To Start The Day Yelling At My devices

 Sometimes my mornings are spent yelling at my devices.
 It’s kind of like a ritual.
 First thing in the morning, my Mac or Mac Book Pro, the internet, my iPhone or iPad, something will be amiss.

-My iCloud won’t be transferring something.
-My email will load on the desk top but won’t load on my phone.
-We Transfer won’t complete a download, or what ever.
+My iCloud will not transfer files properly.
+Comcast emails will load on the desktop but won’t load on my phone.
+Then the icing on the cake: We Transfer won’t complete a download.
 Zoom chokes again.
-You can always count on Zoom to choke.
+I can always count on Zoom to choke.

-I know I should be more patient, they are only inanimate objects, but come on, just work.
+I know I should be more patient; they are only inanimate objects, but come on and work.

 Welcome To The 21st Century

 I tried to set up Logic Pro to record my Zoom Meetings.
 Where are the commands and links?
 I can’t find them.
-Standard operational procedure requires at least five failed repetition of instructions before I get it.
+The standard operating procedure requires at least five failed repetitions of instructions before I get it.

-Just this morning I yelled at my iPhone.
-Apparently there was no internet connection.
-Odd, lap top and iPad were working.
+Just this morning, I yelled at my iPhone.
+There was no internet connection.
+Oddly, my laptop and iPad were working.